-On December 12, 2018, the Inspection Panel received a second Request for Inspection of the Rural Water Supply and Sanitation Project for Low Income States (RWSSP) in India, and registered the Request on December 18, 2018.
+On December 12, 2018, the Panel received a second Request for Inspection of the same Project from one hundred and thirty Santhal and Ho community members from the village of Purani Basti, India, which it registered on December 18, 2018.
 The Panel had registered a first Request for the same project on November 5, 2018 (Case No. 128).
-Since both Requests raise similar issues relating to the same project, the Panel is processing them jointly.
+Since both Requests raised similar issues relating to the same project, the Panel processed them jointly.

 In the second Request, complainants expressed concern about the construction of an elevated storage reservoir (ESR) in their village as part of the Chhotagovindpur water supply scheme financed under the RWSSP.
-They claim the ESR is being built on their community land, which has historical and cultural significance to Santhali and Ho tribal members.
-They allege they will be impoverished by having to pay for water that is currently available for free, and express concern over the environmental impact of the water-supply scheme and insufficient environmental and social assessment.
-The Requesters also claim lack of consultation and information disclosure in local languages, and raise concerns about retaliation.
+They claimed the ESR is being built on their community land, which has historical and cultural significance to Santhali and Ho tribal members.
+They alleged the water-supply scheme requirement that they pay for water that is currently available for free will impoverish them, and express concern over the environmental impact of the scheme and insufficient environmental and social assessments.
+The Requesters also claimed lack of consultation and disclosure of Project information in local languages, and feared retaliation.

-The Panel received the Management Response to the first Request on December 11, 2018, and the Management Response to the second Request on January 28, 2019.
-In both Responses, management acknowledged shortcomings in compliance with Bank safeguard policy requirements, including weaknesses in project design and supervision, the conduct and documentation of consultations, disclosure of key scheme-specific documents, a non-objection to the initiation of works ahead of an approved Environmental Management Plan and failure to apply the Bank Policy on Cultural Physical Resources.
+The Panel received the Management Response to the first Request on December 11, 2018, and the Response to the second Request on January 28, 2019.
+In both Responses Management acknowledged shortcomings in compliance with Bank safeguard policy requirements, including weaknesses in project design and supervision, the conduct and documentation of consultations, disclosure of key scheme-specific documents, a non-objection to the initiation of works ahead of an approved Environmental Management Plan, and failure to apply the Bank’s Policy on Cultural Physical Resources.

 Note: Translations of Inspection Panel and Management documents are unofficial and are provided as a service to interested parties.
 Every effort has been made to ensure accuracy.
 If any part of the translation in Hindi is inconsistent with the original text in English, the latter shall govern.